ipfs/specs/overviews/implement-api-bindings.md

 - [js-ipfs-api](https://github.com/ipfs/js-ipfs-api) - simple javascript wrapper -- best to look at
 - [go-ipfs/commands/http](https://github.com/ipfs/go-ipfs/tree/916f987de2c35db71815b54bbb9a0a71df829838/commands/http) - generalized transport based on the [command definitions](https://github.com/ipfs/go-ipfs/tree/916f987de2c35db71815b54bbb9a0a71df829838/core/commands)

-The Go implementation is good to answer harder questions, like how is multipart handled, or what headers should be set in edge conditions.
-But the javascript implementation is very concise, and easy to follow.
+The Go implementation is good to look at to answer harder questions, like how multipart is handled, or what headers should be set for edge cases.
+But the Javascript implementation is very concise, and easy to follow.

 ### Anatomy of js-ipfs-api

-Currently, js-ipfs-api has three main files
+Currently, js-ipfs-api has three main files:
-- [src/index.js](https://github.com/ipfs/js-ipfs-api/blob/66d1462bd02181d46e8baf4cd9d476b213426ad8/src/index.js) defines the functions clients of the API module will use. uses `RequestAPI`, and translates function call parameters to the API almost directly.
+- [src/index.js](https://github.com/ipfs/js-ipfs-api/blob/66d1462bd02181d46e8baf4cd9d476b213426ad8/src/index.js) defines the functions that clients of the API module will use.
+It uses `RequestAPI`, and translates function call parameters to the API almost directly.
 - [src/get-files-stream.js](https://github.com/ipfs/js-ipfs-api/blob/66d1462bd02181d46e8baf4cd9d476b213426ad8/src/get-files-stream.js) implements the hardest part: file streaming.
 This one uses multipart.
-- [src/request-api.js](https://github.com/ipfs/js-ipfs-api/blob/66d1462bd02181d46e8baf4cd9d476b213426ad8/src/request-api.js) generic function call to perform the actual HTTP requests
+- [src/request-api.js](https://github.com/ipfs/js-ipfs-api/blob/66d1462bd02181d46e8baf4cd9d476b213426ad8/src/request-api.js) contains a generic function used to perform the actual HTTP requests.

 ### Note on multipart + inspecting requests